tier4/AutowareArchitectureProposal.proj/docs/porting-to-ROS2.md

 +RCLCPP_WARN_SKIPFIRST_THROTTLE(get_logger(), *get_clock(), duration, ...)
 ```

-where the `duration` is an integer interpreted as milliseconds.
+where the `duration` is an integer interpreted as milliseconds as opposed to seconds in ROS1.
 A readable way to document that is

     RCLCPP_WARN_SKIPFIRST_THROTTLE(get_logger(), *get_clock(), 5000 /* ms */, ...)